Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: The Concentration Bound

 In particular, for $x\le C_2x_0^{3/2}$,

 \end{theorem*}

 With a bit of abuse of notation, let

-We order the vertices of $G_w$ in some arbitrary way, $v_1,v_2,\ldots$ which remains fixed throughout.
-We work with a slightly simpler probability space which does not take into account the initial configuration of the particles $\{{\theta},\bar{\theta}\}^{\mathbb{Z}^2}$, nor the possibility of having multiple flipping times for each particle.
+\begin{proof}[Proof of Theorem~\ref{Thrm:Theorem_Concentration}] We order the vertices of $G_w$ in some arbitrary way, $v_1,v_2,\ldots$ which remains fixed throughout.
+Without loss of generality for the modified model, we work with a slightly simpler probability space which does not take into account the initial configuration of the particles $\{{\theta},\bar{\theta}\}^{\mathbb{Z}^2}$, remembering that it is not possible to have multiple flipping times for each particle.
 This probability space is

 and a generic point of $\Omega$ is denoted by $\omega = (\omega_1,\omega_2,\ldots)$.
 In the configuration $\omega$, the flipping time of $v_i$ is

 When it is necessary to indicate the dependence on $\omega$ we write $a_{0,k}(\omega)$ instead of $a_{0,k}$, $T(r,\omega)$ instead of $T(r)$, etc. We shall use the following $\sigma$-fields of subsets of $\Omega$: